ofuochi/SoftCanada/content/blogs/lifestyle/your-gentle-guide-to-canadian-cultural-etiquette-everyday-norms.md

 What we’ve learned: These words aren’t just niceties — they’re part of a broader culture of consideration.

-Soft Tip: When in doubt, say it kindly: “Excuse me,” “Would you mind...,” or “Thanks so much.”
+Soft Tip: When in doubt, say it kindly: “Excuse me...,” “Would you mind...,” or “Thanks so much.”
 These phrases open doors, both literally and socially.

 2\.
 Personal Space Is Quietly Protected